 Phase 2 of house training is where we take over where our canine mothers have left off.
 We place the pan in the puppy area about a week before many of the puppies are using it (at about 2 1/2 weeks of age).
 It is important that the pine pellets are put in the box before puppies start solid foods.
 Otherwise, they will tend to eat the pellets.
 This extra week gives the puppies an opportunity to get used to the pine pellet box before they actually need to use it.

-Occasionally one of the puppies will pee in the box.
+As the mom quits cleaning up after the puppies at around 3 1/2 weeks, we take up the job ourselves.
+Many, many times a day, we clean the area.
+At some point shortly after puppies are 3 weeks of age, one of the puppies will “happen” to pee in the box.
+We leave it.
 The pellets absorb much of the smell so that our family doesn’t smell it.
 However, the puppies sensitive noses can smell it.
-We leave it there and it encourages other puppies to use the same area.
+Our leaving the pee there encourages other puppies to use the same area.
 If they happen to poop, we scoop it out and flush it.
 Gradually more and more puppies begin using the box as we clean the rest of the area multiple times a day.

 Then on the day puppies are 3 weeks 5 days, we spend the entire day on potty pan training.
 We make sure that the entire litter is doing all their business in the pine pellets.
 We clean any accidents as they happen.
 By the end of the day, the litter is for the most part trained to go in the pellets.
 We are also meticulous to clean the poop out of the pans.
 Otherwise, the puppies will track it from the pine pellet pan to the rest of their living area.